Aedui: Religion

-The Temple of Janus was located just outside the Aedian town of Augustodunum.
-It probably dates back to the second half of the 1st century AD.
+The only Druid named among the Aedui is Diviciacus, whom Cicero received at Rome and recorded as a member of the order.
 At the end of the La Tène period, religious convergences occurred between the Aedui and the neighbouring Lingones and Sequani in the Saône-Doubs area, as evidenced by the similarity in the practices at the sanctuaries of Nuits-Saint-Georges (Aedui), Mirebeau-sur-Bèze (Lingones) and Mandeure (Sequani).

-Political organization

-According to Julius Caesar, the Aedui were one of the strongest Gallic tribes, in rivalry with the Helvetii, Sequani, Remi, and Arverni.
-Furthermore, the Aedui seemed to work in a semi-republican state, with the powerful Vergobret at least slightly being at the will of the people, similar to the senators of Rome.